microsoft/semantic-kernel/docs/decisions/0040-filters-exception-handling.md

 - Native way how to handle and rethrow exceptions.
 - Similar to `IAsyncActionFilter` and `IEndpointFilter` API in ASP.NET.
-- One filter method to implement instead of two (`Invoking/Invoked`).
+- One filter method to implement instead of two (`Invoking/Invoked`) - this allows to keep invocation context information in one method instead of storing it on class level.
+For example, to measure function execution time, `Stopwatch` can be created and started before `await next(context)` call and used after the call, while in approach with `Invoking/Invoked` methods the data should be passed between filter actions in other way, for example setting it on class level, which is harder to maintain.
 - No need in cancellation logic (e.g. `context.Cancel = true`).
 To cancel the operation, simply don't call `await next(context)`.

 Disadvantages:

 - Remember to call `await next(context)` manually in all filters.
 If it's not called, next filter in pipeline and/or function itself won't be called.
-- Since it's callback mechanism, for streaming scenarios only enumerator can be wrapped with filter.
-Which means that pre-invocation code will be applied (e.g. update arguments) but post-invocation code won't be applied (e.g. exception handling). `IEndpointFilter` in ASP.NET Minimal API doesn't handle exceptions in streaming scenario as well.

 ## Decision Outcome